Jerrylum/CryptoExpress-Portal/README.md

 CryptoExpress-Portal is designed to provide a user-friendly interface for managing routes, addresses, and couriers.
 The platform is built with simplicity and ease of use in mind, ensuring that users can access the functionalities with minimal effort.

 ### Home Page
 The home page serves as the gateway to the portal, featuring a clean and intuitive layout.
-It includes six components that lead to different pages of the portal:
+It includes six components that lead to different pages of the portal.

 ![Capture of Home Page](./resources/HomePage.png)

 1. `Address Book Access Point`: The gateway to the Address Book page.